quercia-dev/birdclef2025/README.md

 # Abstract
 Mobile and habitat-diverse animal species are valuable indicators of biodiversity change, as shifts in their population dynamics can signal the success or failure of ecological restoration efforts.
-Since conducting "on the ground" biodiversity surveys is costly and logistically demanding, conservation campaigns have opted for the use of autonomous recording units to record audio data in the field.
+Conducting "on the ground" biodiversity surveys is costly and logistically demanding, so conservation campaigns have opted for autonomous recording units to record audio data in the field.
 Through modern machine learning techniques, these audio samples can be processed and analyzed to better understand the restoration effort's impact on local biodiversity.
-The Cornell Lab of Ornithology directs a yearly challenge to develop computational methods to process the continuous audio data and identify species across different taxonomic groups.
-The Lab provides data to aid in the classification task: the samples from birdCLEF 2025 were recorded in the Middle Magdalena Valley of Colombia, home to a diverse variety of under-studied species.
+The Cornell Lab of Ornithology has directed a yearly challenge to develop computational methods to process the continuous audio data and identify species across different taxonomic groups.
+The Lab provides labeled data to aid in the classification task: the samples from birdCLEF 2025 were recorded in the Middle Magdalena Valley of Colombia, home to a diverse variety of under-studied species.
 The limited amount of labeled training data among the samples presents a significant challenge for species recognition.
 Moreover, any classifier model must fit within select computational constraints, defined by the Laboratory.
 In this study, we compared the effectiveness of different model architectures, building a pipeline that reduces the audio samples to their Mel Spectrograms (Mel) and classifies them.
 We proceed by first exploring the properties of the dataset and segmenting the audios with a clustering algorithm.
 We then tackle the classification task by first studying the performance of different architectures: we study variations of a Convolutional Neural Network (CNN) architecture for their efficiency.
 Finally, we compare our results to a State of The Art model and we attempt to improve its performance through semi-supervised learning.
 We conclude by evaluating our methodology and model performance, and we submit our final model for evaluation on the competition scoreboard.

 # Description of the Task
 In this project we compared the performance of different architectures at the BirdCLEF2025 Kaggle competition, hosted by the Cornell Lab of Ornithology.
 In the description of the competition, the following goals are listed: